Facebook tracking pixel

 Physically, the benefits can be just as impactful.
 TRT often leads to improved sexual function, including restored libido and erectile function.
 It also supports better body composition by making it easier to build lean muscle mass and burn stubborn body fat, especially when paired with a solid nutrition and exercise plan.
 Beyond that, balanced testosterone levels contribute to stronger bones, better mood regulation, and even improved insulin sensitivity.

-Understanding the Potential Side Effects
+Being Aware of Potential Side Effects

 It’s just as important to be aware of the potential side effects of TRT.
 While many men experience few to no issues, some risks need to be managed.
 One of the most common is a decrease in sperm count, which is a critical consideration if you are still planning to have children.
 Other possible side effects include fluid retention, an increase in red blood cell count (which can thicken the blood), and worsened sleep apnea.